I've already

 last minute of the year - that works out to be one grape every five

-seconds, if my degree in Mathematics was worth anything at all.
+seconds, if my Bachelor's degree in Mathematics was worth anything at all.

-grocery shops around Puerta del Sol sell seedless grapes (is that cheating?), neatly packed by
+Puerta del Sol sell seedless grapes (how is that not cheating?), neatly packed by the dozen.

 Madrid